 The Ranch Operations certificate program is a concentrated curriculum designed to train students for an entry level position in the Production Livestock Industry.
 The program emphasizes hands-on learning through labs and practicum experience.
 Students will have the knowledge and skills to assess health and treatment regimens, interpret nutritional needs and feeding systems, execute pasture and grazing management, and discuss issues facing the livestock industry.
 Technology is infused in the curriculum and includes computer-assisted ration formulation, performance record keeping software, mapping of pastures, infrastructure and cowherd movement, and exploration of innovative technologies.

 Students interested in agriculture should be resourceful, flexible, and creative problem solvers.
 Some ranch experience is helpful, but not required.
 Interested students are encouraged to apply early as openings are limited.

-Students who complete the curriculum requirements earn a Ranch Operations Certificate.
+Students who complete the curriculum requirements earn a Ranch Operations Program Certificate.

 Required Program Entrance Scores

-If you do not meet entrance scores, please contact Charlotte Heim, (701)224-2682, to discuss options for acceptance into the program.
+If you do not meet entrance scores, please contact Charlotte Heim at 701-224-2682 to discuss options for acceptance into the program.

 A $100 deposit, required upon acceptance into the program, is applied toward tuition.
 Fee is non-refundable if you decide not to attend BSC.

-Students may continue with their education towards a Farm and Ranch Management AAS degree.
+Students may continue with their education toward a Farm and Ranch Management Associate in Applied Science (AAS) degree.

 Scholarships are readily available to students enrolled in agriculture degree programs.